 Looking after someone with a serious disability or illness can be challenging at the best of times.
 When you are serving in the Armed Forces or are a service family if can be even more so.

-You could posted many miles away from your usual support networks and, as a military spouse, you may have to be coping on your own while your partner is posted elsewhere.
+You could be posted many miles away from your usual support networks and, as a military spouse, you may have to be coping on your own while your partner is posted elsewhere.

 Courage to Care is a service provided by Carer Support Wiltshire, designed specifically to help support Armed Forces personnel and their families in Wiltshire looking after someone who couldn’t manage without them.
 That could be an older parent with dementia, an autistic child or a partner with mental health issues.